snowmeltarcade/projectkitchen/documentation/functional/workstations.md

 A workstation is a section in a [kitchen](kitchens.md) that performs a function.
 The locations of workstations in a kitchen is player defined.
 Players move between workstations to perform the functions offered by the workstation.

+All workstations take up one cell in the kitchen grid.

 - [Workstations](#workstations)
   - [Types](#types)
     - [Ingredient Store](#ingredient-store)